 - Acceptable Use (ICT) Policy

+- Anti-Bullying Policy

 - Behaviour Policy

 - Child Protection Policy

-- Safeguarding Policy
+- E-Safety

 - Lettings' Policy

+- Social Media Policy

-- Whistle-blowing Policy
+- Whistleblowing Policy

 Definitions

 Extremism is defined in the 2011 Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.